Hiroko Konishi

-Hiroko Konishi (小西 寛子, Konishi Hiroko) is a Japanese voice actress and musicianand AI artificial intelligence researcher.
+Hiroko Konishi (小西 寛子, Konishi Hiroko) is a Japanese voice actress, musician and AI researcher.
 She is known for her roles as Jiyuu Nanohana in Jubei-chan, Sae Sawanoguchi in Magic User's Club, Nene Romanova in Bubblegum Crisis Tokyo 2040, and the title character Ojarumaru.
 In video games she voiced Shiori Misaka in the original Kanon visual novel, Lilith Aensland in Darkstalkers, and Bridget in Guilty Gear X2.

 Life and career

-Konishi formed a budding interest in stage acting as a junior high student, and as a high schooler, received voice training at the Nihon Narration Engi Kenkyūjo.
+Konishi formed a budding interest in stage acting as a junior high student, and as a high schooler, received voice training at the Nihon Narration Engi Kenkyūjo before being affiliated with Arts Vision from 1994 to 1996.

-She released NOVELETTE (EMI Music Japan, 1999), her first album under her own identity.
-She teamed up with Ryo Arshe (Ryo Asakawa), her musical collaborator since 1998 and the artist NAOMI, forming the musical unit Little Cure.
+She formed the musical unit Little Cure in 1999, a techno-pop project under the Wolfgang Label, with members including NAOMI and Yuki (and producer Hiroko Konishi herself).

 As a TV personality, she has appeared on both NHK and public sector network shows.
 She had been a regular on the TV Tokyo-syndicated variety show Ichioshi Kiss, where she was portrayed as the youngest of three sisters, with co-stars Risa Stegmayer and Hinako Saeki.
 She was also narrator for the short-lived "pick of the week" show Ichioshi.
 She also acted in live action TV Commercials for "Dial 104" (cellphone directory assistance), as keitai detective PI Hiroko.

 In 2018, Konishi claimed that she was replaced as Ojarumaru in Prince Mackaroo from disputes over her voice recording on Ojarumaru dolls and other merchandise.
 Motivated by the MeToo movement, Konishi shared that she left voice acting after being sexually harassed and witnessing her other female peers abused by their agencies.
 She also alleged that she was propositioned by her manager Hara to enter a mixed bath in the nude with Akitaro Daichi and claimed that she was unable to get voice acting work after she refused.